-The improved linearized physics is activated by the switches LETRAJP, LEVDIF2, LEGWDG2, LECOND2, LERADI2, LERADS2, LERADN2, LERADSW2, LEDCLD2, LECUMF2 in namelist NAMTRAJP.
-The following switches must be set to .TRUE. - LEPHYS, LAGPHY (also necessary to activate the ECMWF nonlinear physics) in namelist NAEPHY and LETRAJP (to activate storage of the trajectory at $t - \Delta t$).
-The linear physics contains a set of five physical processes: vertical diffusion (LEVDIF2), subgrid-scale orographic effects (LEGWD2), large scale condensation (LECOND2), radiation (LERADI2, LERADS2, LERADN2, LERADSW2) taking into account clouds (LEDCLD2) and deep moist convection (LECUMF2).
+The improved linearized physics is activated by the switches LETRAJP, LEVDIF2, LEGWDG2, LECOND2, LERADI2, LERADS2, LERADN2, LERADSW2, LEDCLD2, LECUMF2 in namelist NAMTRAJP and LECUMFS2 in namelist NAMCUMFS.
+The following switches must be set to .TRUE. - LEPHYS, LAGPHY (also necessary to activate the ECMWF nonlinear physics) in namelist NAEPHY and LETRAJP (to activate storage of the trajectory at $t - \Delta t$ ).
+The linear physics contains a set of five physical processes: vertical diffusion (LEVDIF2), subgrid-scale orographic effects (LEGWD2), large scale condensation (LECOND2), radiation (LERADI2, LERADS2, LERADS2, LERADS2) taking into account clouds (LEDCLD2) and moist convection (LECUMF2 and LECUMF2).

 Tunable parameters of the improved physics (which should not in principle be modified) are defined in SUPHLI.
 The logical LPHYLIN is used to activate the simplifications and/or modifications associated with the linear package in the nonlinear physics.
 This variable is set to .FALSE. by default, but is forced to .TRUE. before starting the tangent-linear and adjoint computations in CNT3TL and CNT3AD.
-Thus this switch remains .TRUE. for the linear physics called in EC_PHYS_TL and EC_PHYS_AD.
+Thus this switch remains .TRUE. for the linear physics called in EC\PHYS\TL and EC\PHYS\AD.